 Here is the lowdown:

-Dates – 2018 dates are 12-19 May 2018 and 19-26 May 2018, each week involving arriving on the Saturday, paddling Sunday to Friday inclusive and travelling home on the following Saturday.
+Dates – 2018 DATES ARE FULL, provisional date for 2019 are – 18-25 May 2019 and 25 May – 1 June 2019.
+Each week involves arriving on the Saturday, paddling Sunday to Friday inclusive and travelling home on the following Saturday.

 Paddling – Soca levels are good at this time of year and we should have full choice of river sections, a detailed description of the paddling on the Soca is in my blog here.
 There is lots of Grade 2 and 3 so it is a great location for whitewater improvers, but there are also some superb Grade 4 sections to give more advanced options.
 With easy access and egress and short shuttles it is really easy to structure a progressive week.